 UFR filing with Audited Financials

-ReFile UFR / Piecemeal UFR Filing
+Refile UFR / Piecemeal UFR Filing

 Alternate Report Filing

 Exempt Filing

 Request for Extension

 While the system helps navigate the user through the UFR filing transaction, the process by which the Contractors and CPA work together to compile and prepare the UFR information is outside the scope of the system features.
 The system serves as the mechanism by which UFR information is transmitted electronically online to OSD and is not intended for use as an online “workspace”.
 As the system provides for the flexibility in allowing both the Contractors and CPAs to initiate and complete the UFR filing transaction asynchronously, it was agreed upon by the participants in the Joint Application Design (JAD) workshops that Contractors would only be able to delete files that were uploaded by them but CPAs would be able to delete any file that was included in the UFR filing transaction prior to final submission to the OSD.
 This process provides an additional level of assurance to the CPAs that typically have signatory authority on specific documents and facilitates the correction of any unintended or unauthorized changes to the UFR filing.
 In addition, submission of the UFR to OSD would automatically generate emails that notify the parties of the UFR filing status and submittal.